 #5 – Oven Component Malfunction

-If these troubleshooting tips still leave you with a Bosch oven not heating properly, its possible a broken part is to blame.
+If these troubleshooting tips still leave you with a Bosch oven not heating properly or that leaves food unevenly cooked, it’s possible a broken part is to blame.
 These components can leave you with heating problems when they malfunction:

 - Heating elements: The heating elements at the top and bottom of an electric oven work together to create even heating, while the top element also broils food.
 If one of these elements breaks or malfunctions your oven won’t heat up properly or not heat up at all.
 Heating element malfunctions are diagnosable by a lack of continuity.
 You may also notice visible damage or a lack of red glow in the heating element.